sioros/FlowSwing-Max-MSP/README.md

 **Version 1** was a pre-release corresponding to the description in the SMC2025 paper (Sioros & Klissouras, 2025).
 **Version 2** introduces new features, a redesigned UI, and an improved DSP engine with bug fixes and better performance.
 It remains backwards compatible.

+### Highlights in Version 2.5

+- **flowSwing.onsetDetect:** New onset detection tool for setting warp markers in audioWarp, isolating the FluCoMa dependency and avoiding error message in audioWarp when it is not installed.

 ### Highlights in Version 2.4

 - **flowSwing.stepUI:** New abstraction providing step-sequencer–style control of breakpoint parameters such as pitch.